DoctorBubs/Deadball-Database-Generator/README.md

 The plan is to enable schedule generation in the program as well, however this has turned out to be tricky to solve, so the option to generate a schedule is currently commented out until a solution is implemented.
 The program will also not work if it is run in a folder that does not allow writing inside.

-Also, as of 10/29/2024, viewing the top 10 batters in a league does not currently work when filtering by position.

 If you would like to generate a Deadball like to an Excel workbook, please [consider my other repo.](https://github.com/DoctorBubs/Deadball_WorkBook_Generator/tree/main)